normandmickey/btcpay-chatgpt-flask/README.md

 * BTCPAY_HOST_URL = "Your BTCPayServer Host URL"
 * BTCPAY_STORE_ID = "Your BTCPayServer Store ID"

+> To generate an API key, you need to log in to your BTCPay instance, click "Account" in the lower left corner, click
+> "Manage Account", click the "API Keys" tab, and then generate your key.

 Update the btcpay.js file under static/js
 ```
 cp static/js/btcpay.js.example static/js/btcpay.js